cameron-martin/pure_promise/README.md

 ### Accessing promises

-The only way to access a promises value is through the then/catch methods.
+The only way to access a promise's value is through the then/catch methods.

 Each callback __must__ evaluate to a promise.
 If the action in the callback succeeds, return `PurePromise.fulfill`, otherwise return `PurePromise.reject`.